* Anglo American 1st Nations prisoner Association

 2. Multifaith affinity with aspects of the group of beliefs and range of philosophy that follow: Pagan, Heathen, 1st.
 Nations, African Animism, Celtic & Saxon Christian, Spiritualism.

-They offer expertise in spiritual ecology & wider well being programmes, alongside traditional ministry, worship & mysticism.
-They have found ourselves more in demand than ever, as people report feeling anxious about the social & political turmoil, fighting & war around the world & lack of action on climate change, nature loss, human & animal suffering.
+We offer expertise in spiritual ecology & wider well being programmes, alongside traditional ministry, worship & mysticism.
+We have found ourselves more in demand than ever, as people report feeling anxious about the social & political turmoil, fighting & war around the world & lack of action on climate change, nature loss, human & animal suffering.

 1.Our Chaplaincy will provide a writing ministry for First Nations in the USA ( first facilitated in co-operation with the Anglo-American prison support association UK & XAT Medicine Society in the USA